GMOD/bam-js/README.md

 Returns features of the form {start, end, score} containing estimated feature density across 16kb windows in the genome

-### lineCount(refName)
+### async lineCount(refName)

 * refName - a string for the chrom to fetch from

-Returns number of features on refName, uses special pseudo-bin from the BAI/CSI index (e.g. bin 37450 from bai, returning n_mapped from SAM spec pdf)
+Returns number of features on refName, uses special pseudo-bin from the BAI/CSI index (e.g. bin 37450 from bai, returning n_mapped from SAM spec pdf) or -1 if refName not exist in sample

+### async hasRefSeq(refName)

+* refName - a string for the chrom to check

+Returns whether we have this refName in the sample

 ### Returned features